 - Poor self-care

-Teens who are struggling with these issues and the many side effects that come with them (such as internalizing emotions, avoiding healthy habits, refusing medication, not showing up to school and more) could be suffering from a more serious issue.
+Teens who are struggling with these developmental issues and the many side effects that come with them (such as internalizing emotions, avoiding healthy habits, refusing medication, not showing up to school and more) could be suffering from a more serious issue.
 These behaviors are often signals of conditions such as Asperger’s, ADHD, Pervasive Development Disorder and attachment issues.
 Our highly trained and experienced staff members all work to provide a variety of different levels of care for each of our students, which include concrete teaching, skills-based therapy, and experiential therapy.
-The staff at Approach also focuses on creating a socially nurturing environment for our students, as well as providing structure that encourages consistency and predictability.
+The staff in our Approach program also focus on creating a socially nurturing environment for our students, as well as providing structure that encourages consistency and predictability.
 By getting involved one-on-one with our students, we can apply this type of skills-based curriculum in a setting where teens can flourish and succeed far beyond their own expectations.

 - We are sure that you have many questions ranging from your child’s safety to the admissions process.
 To start getting some answers, visit our frequently asked questions page.